MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 Select a custom table from your organization| `sys_db_object` | Find the list of extended task tables including custom tables Index custom fields from a specific <table_name> | `sys_dictionary` | Crawling custom fields from a specific table like incident, problem or change_management

-You can **create and assign a role** for the service account you use to connect with Microsoft Search.
+You can **create and assign a role** for the service account you use to connect with Microsoft Search and Microsoft 365 Copilot.
 [Learn how to assign role for ServiceNow accounts](https://docs.servicenow.com/bundle/washingtondc-platform-administration/page/administer/users-and-groups/task/t_AssignARoleToAUser.html).
 Read access to the tables can be provided to the created role.
 To learn about setting read access to table records, see [Securing Table Records](https://developer.servicenow.com/dev.do#!/learn/learning-plans/sandiego/new_to_servicenow/app_store_learnv2_securingapps_sandiego_securing_table_records).

 To authenticate and sync content from ServiceNow, choose **one of three** supported methods: